CodingWithAnxiety/Roses-Hairs/CONTRIBUTING.md

 ## It's developed with GIT and GITHUB

-I know it's weird to have a texture respository on github of all platforms, but I needed something robux.
+I know it's weird to have a texture respository on github of all platforms, but I needed something robust.
 As such, we use this platform to keep track of;
 - Issues
 - Requests
 - Pull requests